 What is Google Fit?

 Google Fit is a fitness tracking app for Android smartphones and Wear OS by Google smartwatches.
-It uses the sensors built into your device to automatically track activities like walking, biking and running.
-You can also use it to keep track of your fitness goals and weight-loss progress over the past day, week and month.
+It uses the sensors built into your device to automatically track activities like walking, biking, and running.
+You can also use it to keep track of your fitness goals and weight-loss progress over the past day, week, and month.
 The Google Fit app is available as a free download in the Play store.
 It also comes preloaded on Android Wear watches and can be accessed from Google’s website.
-In this article we are discussing how does google fit work and how it can useful in your daily life.
+In this article, we are discussing how google fit work and how it can use in your daily life.

 How does google fit work?